rucalohashow/starter-hugo-research-group/content/en/authors/ZileZhou/_index.md

 ---
 # Display name
-title: Shuqi Li
+title: Zile Zhou

 # Username (this should match the folder name)
 authors:
-- Shuqi Li
+- Zile Zhou

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D Student
+role: M.S Student

 # Organizations/Affiliations
 organizations: